 - A severe sense of restlessness

 While these symptoms are rarely considered medically dangerous (with some exceptions in severe cases if standard medical treatment is unavailable), they are bad enough to prevent many people from successfully stopping opioids.
-It is not enough to “just say no” or “just quit” – for many, it is not humanly possible to stop opioids without help.
+It is not enough to “just say no” or “just quit.”
+For many, it is not humanly possible to stop opioids without help.

 How Long Do Opioid Withdrawal Symptoms Last?

 If a person has been using short-acting opioids such as oxycodone, heroin, or fentanyl, opioid withdrawal symptoms usually start within 12-24 hours of the last dose.
 These symptoms continue to worsen, usually peaking at 2-3 days.
-By day 5-7, most people are starting to feel somewhat better but still don’t feel normal.
+By day 5-7, most people start to feel somewhat better but still don’t feel normal.
 Once the “acute” phase of opioid withdrawal is over (about one week), people enter the “chronic” phase of withdrawal.

 During the chronic phase, people may experience fatigue, depression, insomnia, and unease.
 These symptoms can persist for months.
 The long-term withdrawal symptoms are one reason it is so hard for many people to stay off opioids – even after they make it through the acute phase, the chronic symptoms may wear down their resolve over time.

-How Can You Make Opioid Withdrawal Symptoms Go Away?
+Can You Stop Opioid Withdrawal Symptoms?

 The only effective method of making opioid withdrawal symptoms go away is to give someone an opioid.
 By giving a long-acting opioid, you can relieve withdrawal symptoms without making someone drowsy or “high.”
 Once someone has become physically dependent on opioids through long-term use, they need some opioids to feel normal.

-Some medications can take the edge off of opioid withdrawal symptoms (such as clonidine, ibuprofen, ondansetron, or others), but they are only mildly effective.
+Some medications can take the edge off opioid withdrawal symptoms (such as clonidine, ibuprofen, ondansetron, or others), but they are only mildly effective.
 If someone is trying to stop opioids “cold turkey,” these medications can help a little, but they will probably still feel miserable.

 How is Opioid Addiction Treated?